TaleOfFriendship/TaleOfFriendship.github.io/docs/_posts/2022-06-30-stratify_data.markdown

 ---
 permalink: 20220630_stratify_data/
 layout: post
 title:  "Should you stratify your data?
-The answer may shock you!"
+The answer will shock you!"
 date:   2022-06-30 11:32:33 +0100
 categories: non-technical
 ---